Node-DC/Node-DC-EIS/README.md

   - Throughput ( n Node-DC-EIS requests / second ): It is calculated by "requests in measurement phase / measurement time"
   - p99 Response Time: It is 99 percentile of response time.

-Report also contains detailed response time data like minimum, maximum, average and p99 (99 percentile) of response time.
+Report also contains detailed response time data like minimum, maximum, average, p95 and p99 (99 percentile) of response time.
 Post-processing also produces response time graph as well as other histograms like memory utilization over the run length of the workload.

 # Node-DC-EIS default and configurable options for research and testing